ShivanDavid/waves_0.1/README.md

 # waves_0.1
 Waves is a game where each wave brings new enemies that you have to kill.
-Also, it's my first game that I'm developing.
+Also, it's my first game that I'm and Ch-B-iiller developing.

 Game Design Document (German)
 https://sway.office.com/rrzw6qkkAMSdgJcc